-Canine Companions for Independence Overview
+Canine Companions For Independence

 Trained assistance dogs for children and adults with physical and developmental disabilities.

 Over 240 teams placed in 2009.

 Geographic areas served:

 This process includes breeding and puppy raising, training and follow-up, public information, and veterinary expenses.
 See specific training results below.

 Service Dogs: We train golden retrievers and Labrador retrievers (and cross-breeds of the two) to retrieve dropped items, pull wheelchairs, turn light switches on and off, open and close doors, and many other tasks for people with limited mobility.